The

 light used on mixing boards.

-The PC-B Plus seems to perform well- Steve picked it as his second favorite, saying
+The PC-B Plus seems to perform well- Steve picked it as his second favorite,

-and the Foley effects on DVDs sounded
+cleaner, and the Foley effects on DVDs sounded

 clearer.
-I felt exactly the same way, placing the PC-B Plus in the same tier as
+I felt exactly the same way, placing the PC-B Plus in the same tier

 At $895, this product is not inexpensive, but it really seems to have some high-horsepower

-A. With its $199 price tag ( not to mention glowing reviews
+A. With its $199 price tag ( not to mention glowing reviews from two editors

-from two editors ) the AutoStrip Model 8
+) the AutoStrip Model 8

 was dubbed the bargain of the face-off.

-top ( one unswitched and
+on top ( one unswitched and

 the other a current sensing outlet).